logictester/rdg/source/index.rst

 Step 1: Configure RD CAP policy
 ===============================

 #.
-Open Server Manager and click on Remote Desktop Services
+Open Server Manager and click on :guilabel:`Remote Desktop Services`

 #.
-In the Remote Desktop Services, click on Servers
+In the Remote Desktop Services, click on :guilabel:`Servers`

 #.
-Right click your server and select RD Gateway Manager:
+Right click your server and select **RD Gateway Manager**:

    .. thumbnail:: _images/pic2.png

-|
 #.
 In the RD Gateway Manager, right-click on the server name and expand **Policies**

 #.
 Click on :guilabel:`Central Network Policy Servers`